GriselHugo/Chat-Point-Com/README.md

     - [Using your local installation](#using-your-local-installation)

 ## **Description**
 This is a chat application that allows users to chat with each other in real time.
-Users can create a room and invite other users to join the room.
+Users can create a group and invite other users to join the group (not fully implemented).
 Users can also send private messages to each other.

 ### Developer
 - Grisel Hugo - (hugo.grisel@epitech.eu)